davidtchiu/davidtchiu.github.io/_includes/syllabus-my-boilerplate.md

 - Copying work found online or on generative AI platforms (see section below for expanded discussion into AI assistance).
 - Communication of any form during exams.

-##### AI Policy
+##### AI Usage Policy
 In CS 161 and CS 261, I have created an AI tutor that has been trained on our course materials.
 You can use this AI tutor freely to get help on assignments, to brainstorm for ideas, and to review for exams!
-If a bot has been created for this class, I will make it available through canvas.
-Please limit your AI use to our course's AI, as other AI tools may lead you astray from the course materials!
+If an AI bot has been created for this class, I will make it available through canvas.
+Please limit your AI use to our course's AI, as other AI tools can lead you astray from the course materials!

 When used _properly_, ChatGPT, Gemini, and other generative AI are powerful tools and can be a great help in understanding the technical contents of this course.
 Because of that, on surface, I am not opposed to their use for my classes.
 However, there are clear boundaries that, when crossed, could lead to severe consequences for students.
 Here are some do's-and-don'ts guidelines on how to properly use these tools for this class:
 - **Do** use it to be your personal tutor, and that is as far as it should go.
 Use it to explain concepts you don't fully grasp.
 When helping with homework, prompt it with things like, "Without providing me with any code solution ..."